gtsilva/sars-cov-2/README.md

 ### Questions:
 - What are the exact roles of ORF1a and ORF1b?
 - Is TM score (as defined by the Zhang lab https://zhanglab.ccmb.med.umich.edu/TM-score/ ) a good tool for estimating protein similarity (e.g. between Sars1, or MERS and Sars-cov-2)
-- Is ORF3a (encoding the viroporin) behind the disease phenotype?
+- Is ORF3a (a viroporin encoding candidate) behind the disease phenotype?
-	- What is this channel pearmeable for?
+	- What is this channel pearmeable to?
-	- What are the basic electrophysiological properties of this viroporin?
+	- What are the basic electrophysiological properties of this specific viroporin?
-		- Any antagonists perhaps modulators?
+		- Any known antagonists or perhaps modulators?
-	- What class of viroporin is encoded here (following the classification scheme proposed by Nieva et al 2012)?
+	- What class of viroporin are we talking about (following the classification scheme proposed by Nieva et al 2012)?
 	- what gates the channel?
-- Is protein E (26245:26472) behind the viroporin (as suggested by Nieva et al 2012), namely:
+- Is protein E (26245:26472) behind the viroporin (as suggested by Nieva et al 2012):
 	- "(SARS-CoV).
 These viruses encode a small protein named envelope small membrane protein (E protein), which ranges from 76 to 109 amino acids in size44.
 It consists of a short hydrophilic domain (about 21–29 residues) preceding the transmembrane region, which is followed by a longer hydrophilic carboxyl tail.
 The amino-terminal 40 amino acids of SARS-CoV E protein are sufficient for the formation of ion channels that are selective for monovalent cations"
+- Are both protein E and ORF3a ion channels (penta- and tetrameric respectively)?
+	- If so, how do they interact?
-- How perfect (or far from perfect) is the RCB(receptor binding pocket) affinity to human ACE2?
+- How perfect (or far from) is the RCB(receptor binding pocket) affinity to human ACE2?
 	- how can one compare binding affinities between SARS-CoV-2 RCB and human ACE2 or bat ACE2 (or any other species)?
 		- if through simulation, what kind?
-- (RCB related): Is there an example of fully formed polybasic cleavage sites in any SARS-CoV-2-like virus from animals in the literature?
+- (RCB related): Is there an example of fully formed polybasic cleavage sites in any SARS-CoV-2-like virus (animal host) in the literature?
 Can a BLAST search help here?

-### References:
+### :books: References:
 - "A new coronavirus associated with human respiratory disease in China" https://www.nature.com/articles/s41586-020-2008-3
 	-  "The order of genes (5′ to 3′) was as follows:replicase ORF1ab, spike (S), envelope (E), membrane (M) and nucleocapsid (N)."
 	-  "The predicted replicase ORF1ab gene of WHCV is 21,291 nt in length and contained 16 predicted non-structural proteins..followed by (at least) 13 downstream ORFs"